vlsouza/ethereum-tx-parser/README.md

 - **Get Current Block**: Retrieve the latest parsed block.
 - **Subscribe to an Address**: Subscribe to notifications for incoming and outgoing transactions for a specific Ethereum address.
 - **Get Transactions**: Retrieve all inbound and outbound transactions for a subscribed address.
-- **Swagger Documentation**: Easily view and interact with the API documentation via Swagger UI.
+- **Swagger Documentation**: View and interact with the API documentation via Swagger UI.

 ## Project Structure
 - `/internal/parser`: Contains the core parsing logic and in-memory storage.